BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 ------------

-This mod should be able to be used mostly on its own, but it does require that certain parts of UCP are active.
-If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy these bits, all inside the `Loot Pool & Drop Changes` folder:
+This mod should be able to be used mostly on its own, but it does require one specific category of UCP to be active:

-* `Skinpool Fixes (Don't uncheck this)`: this is required to free up the custom loot pools that we use to equip enemies with.
+* `Loot Pool & Drop Changes -> Skinpool Fixes (Don't uncheck this)`

+This is required to free up the custom loot pools that we use to equip enemies with.
+If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy that folder over.
-* `Specific Loot Changes`: (working on working around these)
-  * `Add Torgue Legendaries and Torgue Tokens to Piston`

 Usage/Installation
 ------------------